-The judicial arm of the Court is made up of six key areas.
+The judicial arm of the Court is made up four key areas.

 The Commercial Court was established in the Supreme Court in 2009.
 It is a specialist court that delivers intensive case management by judges with commercial expertise.
 The Commercial Court has its own dedicated registry to manage its administration.